Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-pet-management-in-properties.md

   pet policies in general. "
 heroHeading: "Pet Management in Properties: The Inside Scoop on ESAs"
 heroImg: /assets/everything_about_emotional_support_animal.jpg
+heroAltImg: Pet management tool for rental properties for landlords and property managers
 social: true
 promoSection:
   promoTitle: We Manage Pets Better